-- In Brockton's Celestial Forge, Joe calls it "3 a.m. thinking", because if you are still awake when you need to sleep you will be more prone to making stupid decisions.
+- Brockton's Celestial Forge: Joe calls it "3 a.m. thinking", because if you are still awake when you need to sleep you will be more prone to making stupid decisions.

 - In the Miraculous Ladybug fanfic Sleep Is For The Weak, Marinette and Adrien have been run ragged and are dead on their feet.
-This leads to Adrien's perfect persona slipping, and he starts making cat puns in public.
+This leads to Adrien's perfect persona slipping, and he starts making cat puns during class.
 Marinette, half-awake, hears Chat Noir's voice making cat puns, thinks they're both in costume, and screams about how she's going to skin him alive and wear him as a coat.
 Then she passes out.
-The rest of the class is very confused when Adrien just smiles and kisses her forehead, because he's just realized she's Ladybug.
+The rest of the class is made even more confused when Adrien, now wide awake from her outburst and able to put two-and-two together, just smiles and kisses her forehead in response, now knowing she's Ladybug.

 - A Curious Conjunction of Coincidences: In the third act, Jacob, who is supposed to be an expert when it comes to wooden pilings, is so tired from sleep deprivation that he ends up choosing a wrong type of wood for the pilings for the construction of the Royal Palace of Amsterdam.

 - Ascendance of a Bookworm: Ferdinand, one of the smartest and most astute characters of the story, is also a Triple Shifter.
 If the plot requires Ferdinand to miss a crucial detail of a situation that he was made aware of, the situation will usually have been intentionally or accidentally presented to him while he was exhausted.